chillnook/UberDriver-Classic/README.md

 Check out the forks of the mod [here.](https://github.com/chillnook/UberDriver_ALPHA_0.3.1/forks)

 # Important Notice
 This mod is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Uber.
 All product and company names are the registered trademarks of their original owners.
-If necessitated, a title alteration will ensue.
+If necessitated, the title of the mod will be modified to comply with trademark guidelines.